Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-05.md

 Considering the output above, when the number of years, months, days, difference is 1 the output should read:

-- n year ago
+- 1 year ago
-- n month ago
+- 1 month ago
-- n day ago
+- 1 day ago

 <!-- > -->